For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If this graduate were to look at the closing balance on their previous Student Loan statement (for the financial year April 2014 – April 2015), it would be the same amount as the opening balance here (£21,556.67).

 This student has already completed their studies.
 So, during the period that this statement covers, they won't have borrowed any extra money.
-See our breakdown of a Plan 2 statement to see how it may have looked if this summary covered the time this graduate was at university.
+See our breakdown of a Plan 2 statement to see how it may have looked if the summary covered the time this graduate was at university.

 The interest applied (£243.15) is explained above as well as in our guide to Student Finance.